The settings for Special Sentences can be accessed from the Options button in the main view, and will look similar to those shown here.

 For spoken audio, the app will normally search for a real human recording of a word or sentence, either built into the app or recorded by you.
 In cases where this is not found, it falls back on using a simulated (text-to-speech) voice provided by the device.
 You can modify this behaviour by changing this option from its default Real or Simulated, to any of Real (making it silent where a real recording is not found), Simulated (making it ignore all recordings and use a simulated voice for all words and sentences), or None (no word or sentence sound is ever played).

 If this option is set to None, then the following sound settings are all ignored.
-There are further notes towards the end of this chapter on how to download enhanced simulated voices from Apple.
+Refer to our FAQs for further information about sound, including text-to-speech.

 When this is ON, the sentence in the activity is spoken when it appears.
 This can help children who are just starting to use the activities, or who are struggling with sentence building.
 Once skills have developed, you may want to turn it OFF: otherwise the sound may provide too much help, so you're not testing your child's visual recognition of words and sentence building at all.